 Variety of Accounts

 Having a variety of different types of accounts shows a healthy, diverse mix of credit and makes up 10% of your credit score points.
-A healthy mix of credit includes accounts like credit cards, car loans and mortgage loans.
+A healthy mix of credit includes accounts like credit cards (known as revolving debt), car loans and mortgage loans (known as installment debt).

 Applications for New Credit